Foster care in the United States: Rethinking Fostercare

-Professor Vivek Sankaran, University of Michigan, is author of "Rethinking Foster Care: Why Our Current Approach to Child Welfare Has Failed" and "A Cure Worse Than the Disease?
+Relatedly, Professor Vivek Sankaran, University of Michigan, is author of "Rethinking Foster Care: Why Our Current Approach to Child Welfare Has Failed" and "A Cure Worse Than the Disease?
 The Impact of Removal on Children and Their Families."
 Sankaran advocates for the rights of children and parents involved in child welfare proceedings.
 His work focuses on improving outcomes for children in foster care by empowering their parents and strengthening decision-making processes in juvenile courts.
 In 2009, Professor Sankaran founded the Detroit Center for Family Advocacy, the first organization in the country to provide multidisciplinary legal assistance to families to prevent the unnecessary entry of children into foster care.
 In 2011, he was named Michigan's Parent Attorney of the Year.